"Silver bullet to the foot,"

 This was a tribute, you understand.

 The thing was, the rates highlighted by Friedman were all positive!
 That means that Milton Friedman's accolade of Reagan was that government grew more slowly, or, perhaps, that government grew at a rate of which he (Friedman) approved.
-The inescapable conclusion from that graph, however, is that at the end of the Reagan years, government was more powerful than it was at the end of them.
+The inescapable conclusion from that graph, however, is that at the end of the Reagan years, government was more powerful than it had been at the beginning of them.
 Not as powerful as it would have been if someone else had been in charge of the spending (say, Ludwig of Bavaria), but more powerful nonetheless.

 There's a story of a little boy who has to dance with a fat girl at some social event.
 His mother reminds him that he must say something complimentary to the girl.
 He puts his mind to it, but in the end what comes out is, "Janey, you sweat less than any fat girl I know."